Labauke/DelphinSoilGenerator/README.md

 You may generate m6 file for the soil type 'Sl2' with density of 1350 kg/m³

 ````
+from SoilGenerator import SoilGenerator
+from vanGenuchten import vanGenuchten

 density = 1350 # kg/m³
 soil_type = 'Sl2'